Can Foreigners Buy Property In the USA?

 - Refugees and other foreigners granted asylum in the US have the same terms as US citizens do.

-Although there are seemingly several obstacles for foreign investors, the benefits of purchasing a property in the US are still great for individual pleasure or investment purposes.
+It's relatively easy and straightforward for foreigners to buy property in the US.
+Although you'll need to do some planning to avoid minor obstacles, the benefits of purchasing a property in the US are still great for individual pleasure or investment purposes.
 It is wise to consult real estate and tax attorneys to understand the full picture.
-If done correctly, major problems can be averted, and a new property will be added to your estate!